CongducPham/LowCostLoRaGw/README.md

 Adding LoRa gateway's post-processing features
 ==============================================

 A data post-processing stage in added after the low-level LoRa gateway program.
 The post_processing_gw.py script can be customized to process sensor raw data from the low-level LoRa gateway.
 A typical processing task is to push received data to Internet servers or dedicated (public or private) IoT clouds. post_processing_gw.py is a template that already implement data uploading to various public IoT clouds.
+See this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md) to know how to configure the cloud definition.

-For instance, to push data to the provided ThingSpeak WAZIUP test channel
+Adding the post-processing stage is done as follows:

-	> sudo ./lora_gateway | python ./post_processing_gw.py -t
+	> sudo ./lora_gateway | python ./post_processing_gw.py

 To log processing output in a file (in ~/Dropbox/LoRa-test/post_processing.log)

-	> sudo ./lora_gateway | python ./post_processing_gw.py -t | python ./log_gw
+	> sudo ./lora_gateway | python ./post_processing_gw.py | python ./log_gw

 **Note that if you want to run and test the above command now**, you have to create a "Dropbox" folder in your home directory with a subforder "LoRa-test" that will be used locally.
 Please put attention to the name of the folders: they must be "Dropbox/LoRa-test" because the "post_processing_gw.py" Python script uses these paths.
 You can mount Dropbox later on if you want: the local folders and contents will be unchanged. **Otherwise, just run the config_raspbian.sh configurarion script as it will be described later on (recommended)**.

     > mkdir -p Dropbox/LoRa-test

-To additionally enforce application key at the gateway post-processing stage
+Actually, both lora_gateway can take additional parameters to configure the radio module.
+However, it is more convenient to use the start_gw.py script that will parse the gateway configuration file to launch the low-level gateway accordingly:

-	> sudo ./lora_gateway | python ./post_processing_gw.py -t --wappkey | python ./log_gw
+	> sudo python start_gw.py

 This is the command that we recommend.
-To test, just flash a temperature sensor and it should work out-of-the-box.
+To test, just flash a temperature sensor and it should work out-of-the-box on our [LoRa ThingSpeak test channel](https://thingspeak.com/channels/66794).

-You can customize the post-processing stage (post_processing_gw.py) at your convenience later.
+You can also customize the post-processing stage (post_processing_gw.py) at your convenience later.

 You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository (https://github.com/CongducPham/tutorials).